-01_Welcome to the goodness squad podcast
+Welcome to the goodness squad podcast with misty marsh

 The Goodness Squad Podcast Episode #1

-Hello, hello everyone, and welcome to The Goodness Squad.
+Hello you.
+Welcome to The Goodness Squad.

 You were Designed For Goodness

 Have you ever designed something, maybe you designed a room for a new baby or the place setting for a holiday meal with your family?
-Or maybe a beautiful printable quote.
+Or maybe a beautiful printable quote?
 What was your intent in designing it?
 Did you hope that it would be useless and have no benefit?
 Probably not.
-Did you hope it would bring goodness into someone's life?
+Did you hope it would bring goodness into someone’s life?

 You have a unique set of talents and gifts and passions, also known as your superpower that allows you to touch others in a way only you can.
-I believe God wants you to use that superpower for goodness he designed you for goodness.
+I believe God wants you to use that superpower for goodness – He designed you for goodness.

 What is The Goodness Squad?